open-ephys-GUI-binaries/open-ephys/README.md

 If the software can't open because of missing DLLs, you'll need to install the [Visual C++ Redistributable Package for Visual Studio 2013](https://www.microsoft.com/en-us/download/details.aspx?id=40784).

 The application will open a console by default, which will allow you to see the status of various under-the-hood operations.
-We are planning to gradually fold some of this information into progress bars, so it's more obvious what is happening.
+We are planning to gradually fold some of this information into progress bar windows, so it's more obvious what is happening when.

 ## Compatible hardware: